adammacleod/dot-for-dbt/README.md

 # The Data Orchestration Tool for dbt (dot-for-dbt)

-`dot` is a lightweight companion CLI for dbt that lets you run any dbt command for an optional named context and an exact git commit/ref using the shorthand `<context?>@<ref>`.
+`dot` is a lightweight companion CLI for dbt that lets you run any dbt command for an optional named environment and an exact git commit/ref using the shorthand `<environment?>@<ref>`.
 Adding `@<ref>` builds that historical version into a schema automatically suffixed with the commit’s short hash (e.g. `analytics_a1b2c3d4`) so your current schemas stay untouched.
 This enables reproducible historical builds, safe experimentation, side‑by‑side diffing, and confident migration or release validation.

 ## Installation